A Sunday Morning Detour.

 Bonnie’s father's name was Don; he was an electrician by trade and was a chain smoking, chronic alcoholic for most of his adult life.
 Don was apparently quite the hockey player in his teens.
 Like many teenagers from the Kirkland Lake area, he was scouted to play professional hockey back in the old original six National Hockey League.
 Helen had a framed black and white team photo of when Don was on the Ontario Provincial Championship team back in the late fifties.
 The photo was proudly displayed in the hallway of the apartment.

 But, like so many kids from northern Ontario mining towns, a combination of booze and girls would be his eventual downfall.
 Don would never be drafted and would never have a career in pro hockey.
-When Don was teenager living in Kirkland Lake, he was in love with a local girl named Bonnie.
+When Don was a teenager living in Kirkland Lake, he was in love with a local girl named Bonnie.
 She was the love of his life.

 Bonnie was from a wealthy family and her father looked down with disdain upon Don and his family who were from the other side of the tracks.
 Although Don and Bonnie wanted to be together, her father put an end to their relationship.
 Don was crushed and eventually ended up marrying Bonnie’s mother Lorna.
 Although Lorna tried, she would never be able to hold a candle to Bonnie who was Don's only true love.